-Frank Edwin Ford served in both military and civilian roles for thirty years from 1901 to 1931.
-As Mobilisation Storekeeper in Nelson, Ford would be at the forefront of the earliest efforts to manage Ordnance support to New Zealand’s Forces.
-As an Ordnance Officer from 1917, Ford would be the first Officer Commanding of two significant New Zealand Ordnance units; the Palmerston North Ordnance Detachment, which would lay the foundations for the Linton based Supply Company which remains an active unit of the modern New Zealand Army, and the Hopuhopu Supply Company which would provide significant support during the mobilisation of the Second New Zealand Expeditionary Force in the early years of the Second World War and to the northern region into the years leading up to the closure of Hopuhopu Camp in 1989.
+Frank Edwin Ford served in both military and civilian roles for thirty years, from 1901 to 1931.
+As Mobilisation Storekeeper in Nelson, Ford was at the forefront of the earliest efforts to manage Ordnance support to New Zealand’s Forces.
+As an Ordnance Officer from 1917, Ford was the first Officer Commanding two significant New Zealand Ordnance units; the Palmerston North Ordnance Detachment, which laid the foundations for the Linton-based Supply Company, which remains an active unit of the modern New Zealand Army, and the Hopuhopu Supply Company which provided significant support during the mobilisation of the Second New Zealand Expeditionary Force in the early years of the Second World War and to the northern region into the years leading up to the closure of Hopuhopu Camp in 1989.

 Little evidence remains of Ford’s early life with records stating that he was born around 1878.
 Ford enlisted into the permanent Militia as an artilleryman on 1 April 1901, and by 1903 had been promoted to the rank of Bombardier, attached to “H” Battery of the New Zealand Field Artillery Volunteers at Nelson.

-Ford would marry Sophia Mary Barlow at Wellington on 26 January 1904.
+Ford married Sophia Mary Barlow at Wellington on 26 January 1904.
 This union resulted in one daughter, Phyllis, who was born on 4 July 1907.

 Early in December 1904 while breaking the H Battery camp at the Nelson Botanical gardens, Ford was seriously injured in an accident with a piano.
 While moving a piano, Ford slipped resulting on the instrument falling on him breaking both his collarbones.
-There were initially serious concerns about internal injuries, but it seems that Ford made a full recovery.
+There were initially serious concerns about internal injuries, but Ford made a full recovery.

 March 1908 saw Ford transferred from service with “H” Battery to the position of Mobilisation Storekeeper for the Nelson Military District.

 In 1911 the Nelson Military District was absorbed into the Canterbury Military District.
-With his position now subordinate to the Defence Storekeeper for the Canterbury Military District, Ford would remain at Nelson as Assistant Defence Storekeeper until 1915.
+With his position now subordinate to the Defence Storekeeper for the Canterbury Military District, Ford remained at Nelson as Assistant Defence Storekeeper until 1915.